VernierST/godirect-examples/python/vpython_examples/readme.md

 ## About the gdx Module

 The `gdx` module contains functions that will be used in the VPython examples.
-This is the same module used for data collection and discussed in the [Getting Started with Vernier Go Direct® Sensors and Python](https://github.com/VernierST/godirect-examples/tree/main/python) manual.
+This is the same module that has functions for data collection and discussed in the [Getting Started with Vernier Go Direct® Sensors and Python](https://github.com/VernierST/godirect-examples/tree/main/python) manual.

-Of special note for the VPython examples is that the /gdx/ folder is located one directory up from these examples.
-This means that Python will not be able to find the /gdx/ folder without some help.
-Therefore, in these examples, there is code to add a 'Path' to Python that is one directory up.
+Note that a copy of the /gdx/ folder is located in the directory with these examples.
+This copy is included in order to make it easy for Python to find the `gdx` module.
+If you ever run an example that imports the `gdx` module and you receive the error `ModuleNotFoundError: No module named 'gdx'`, remember to either:

+1. Keep the /gdx/ folder in the same directory as the example that you are running.
+2. Manually move the /gdx/ folder into your Python /site-packages/ directory.
+This is the same directory that all Python libraries are placed, and it is a "path" that Python looks for modules.
+3. Add code to your program to create a system 'path' to the directory where the /gdx/ folder is located.
+For example, here is code to add a system 'path' one directory up.

 ```python
 import os